JakeNel/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-My strategy for dealing with missing values is to replace the NA value with the average number of steps for each time interval that was taken from the rest of the dataset.
-I believe this is the best way to do so:
+My strategy for dealing with missing values is to replace the NA value with the average number of steps for each time interval that was taken from the rest of the dataset: